RobertWinslow/glyph-generator/README.md

 # Simple Open Glyph Generator
 These scripts generate a large number of simple, visually distinct, open-license images.
 You can find the ~11,000 output images [here](v2-PythonPIL/output/), or by using the [download link](https://github.com/RobertWinslow/glyph-generator/releases/) on the right.

-After watching [this video by Matt Parker](https://www.youtube.com/watch?v=VTDKqW_GLkw), I was inspired to make my own version of "Myriad Monomatch" using only open-license images.

-**Problem:** I need over 10,000 such images to make the cards.

-**Solution:** Unicode fonts already contain many visually distinct glyphs.
-So I multiply several-hundred characters from open-license fonts with a set of backgrounds I made myself.

-Varying colors are added as an extra source of visual distinction, but are not themselves used to distinguish between glyphs.
-That is, there shouldn't a pair of glyphs with the same character and background shape, so it should be possible to distinguish between all the images even in black&white.

 ## Examples